Cooking with Mamma C

 Spring never tasted so good.

 1. The asparagus needs to be fully cooked and fork-tender before it goes in the frittata.
-Start by cooking it at least halfway by steaming it (or with a bit of water in a shallow pan) and then finish the asparagus by sautéeing it with garlic in olive oil.
+Start by cooking it at least halfway by steaming the asparagus and then finish cooking it by sautéeing it with garlic in olive oil.

 2. The cooked asparagus needs to be dry before it's ready for the frittata, so gently pat it with a paper towel.